-Now you have chosen glass to work with, you need essential tools to help glass firing, cutting, handling, and crafting.
+Now you have chosen glass to work with, you need essential tools to help with glass firing, cutting, handling, and crafting.

 When you need to break glass to shape it in different designs, use glass cutters.
 These are available in different materials, shapes, and sizes.

-These pliers are very useful to cut the glass.
+These pliers are very useful to cut glass.
 You can use it along the score line during stretching.
 For small cuts, it is a useful tool.

 Mosaic Cutters Or Nippers